Metric connections with parallel skew-symmetric torsion: Preliminaries

-In the case of {\it $3$-Sasakian} manifolds one has $3$ unit length Killing vector fields satisfying the $\so(3)$-commutator relations and such that each vector field defines a Sasakian structure.
-Examples for $3$-Sasakian manifolds are given e.g. as the total space of certain $\SO(3)$-bundles over quaternion-K\"ahler manifolds of positive scalar curvature. \end{exe}
+\begin{exe} A {\it $3$-Sasakian} manifold is a Riemannian manifold with $3$ unit length Killing vector fields satisfying the $\so(3)$-commutator relations, and such that each vector field defines a Sasakian structure.
+More generally, by rescaling the metric with two positive parameters in the direction of the distribution spanned by the 3 vector fields and of its orthogonal complement, one obtains the so-called 3-$(\alpha,\delta)$-Sasakian manifolds \cite{ad}.
+Every $3$-$(\alpha,\delta)$-Sasakian manifold is locally isometric to the total space of an $\SO(3)$-bundle over a quaternion-K\"ahler manifold of positive scalar curvature, endowed with a Konishi-type metric \cite{konishi} (see the appendix for details). \end{exe}

-\begin{exe} A $\G_2$-structure on a $7$-dimensional manifold is defined by a stable $3$-form $\omega$, i.e. for any $x\in M$ the form $\omega_x$ lies in an open orbit of the $\mathrm{GL}(T_xM)$-action on the space of $3$-forms $\Lambda^3 T_xM$.
-Then $\omega$ defines a structure group reduction to $\G_2 \subset \SO(7)$ and in particular it induces a Riemannian metric $g$ on $M$. {\it Nearly parallel $\G_2$-manifolds} are defined by the condition that the Hodge dual $\ast \omega$ is proportional to $d\omega$.
-Then there is a metric connection $\bar\nabla$ preserving the $G_2$-structure.
-Its torsion is skew-symmetric and proportional to $\omega$.
-It is shown in \cite{friedrich2} that the torsion is $\bar \nabla$-parallel.
-There are several examples of homogeneous nearly parallel $\G_2$-manifolds, e.g. $\SO(5)/\SO(3)$, where the embedding of $\SO(3)$ into $\SO(5)$ is given by the $5$-dimensional irreducible representation of $\SO(3)$ or the Aloff-Wallach spaces $\SU(3)/\U(1)_{k,l}$.
-Moreover one can show that on any $7$-dimensional $3$-Sasakian manifold there exists a second Einstein metric defined by a nearly parallel $\G_2$-structure (see \cite{fiau}). \end{exe}
+\begin{exe} are Riemannian 7-manifolds carrying a 3-form $\omega$ whose stabilizer at each point is isomorphic to the group $\G_2$ and such that $\d\omega=\l\ast \omega$ for some non-zero real number $\l$.
+On such manifolds, the metric connection $\bar\nabla:=\nabla^g+\frac1{12}\l\o$ has parallel skew-symmetric torsion \cite{friedrich2}.
+There are several examples of homogeneous nearly parallel $\G_2$-manifolds, e.g. $\SO(5)/\SO(3)$, where the embedding of $\SO(3)$ into $\SO(5)$ is given by the $5$-dimensional irreducible representation of $\SO(3)$, or the Aloff-Wallach spaces $\SU(3)/\U(1)_{k,l}$.
+Moreover every $7$-dimensional $3$-Sasakian manifold carries a second Einstein metric defined by a nearly parallel $\G_2$-structure (see \cite{fiau}). \end{exe}